script26/secure-desktop-os-ideas/README.md

 - there are shell exploits, can easily bypass the fake "sandboxing" flatpak does

 Why not just use bubblewrap?
-- flatpak is based off bubblewrap, and also theres too many applications to manually secure with bubblewrap.
+- flatpak is based off bubblewrap by the way, and also theres too many applications to manually secure with bubblewrap.
 Applications should be built on a secure platform, not the other way around where the secure platform tries to make all apps secure